As an employer, it’s likely you’ve heard about benefits before. But do you know what fringe benefits are?

 Any amount that the recipient pays for the benefit.

-It’s a mistake to assume that a fringe benefit might not be taxable because it isn’t specifically listed anywhere in the tax law or one of the IRS publications.
-Typically, the only fringe benefits that are discussed in the tax laws are those that may be excluded from income, either in whole or in part.
+It would be a mistake to assume that a fringe benefit may not be taxable just because it isn’t specifically listed anywhere in the tax law, or in one of the IRS publications.
+Typically, the only fringe benefits that are specifically discussed in the tax laws are those that might be excluded from income, either in whole or in part.

-Additionally, any or all of a fringe benefit can be excluded from taxable income only if the recipient is not an employee.
-If the recipient of a fringe benefit is not an employee, then it is not subject to any income tax withholding, but it may have to be reported as income elsewhere — such as on a Form 1099-MISC for independent contractors or a Schedule K-1 for partners.
+Additionally, any or all of a fringe benefit can be excluded from taxable income if the recipient is not an employee.
+If the recipient of a fringe benefit is not an employee, then the fringe benefit isn’t subject to any income tax withholding.
+However, it might have to be reported as income elsewhere — such as on Form 1099-NEC for independent contractors, or a Schedule K-1 for partners.

-For certain fringe benefits, an individual who is normally treated as an employee, may be classified by definition as a non-employee.
+When it comes to certain fringe benefits, an individual who’s normally treated as an employee might be classified by definition as a non-employee.

-The following is a list of employees who may not be treated as employees for certain fringe benefits:
+The following is a list of employees who might not be treated as employees when it comes to certain fringe benefits:

 An employee who owns more than 2% of the stock in an S-Corporation [S2%].